bradmarder/MSEngine/README.md

 - ~~Extensive and deterministic test suite~~
 - ~~Benchmarks~~
 - ~~Automated Solver~~
-    - ~85% win ratio on beginner, ~80% on intermediate, ~25% on expert
+    - ~85% win ratio on beginner, ~80% on intermediate, ~29% on expert
 	- need to verify logic on `PatternStrategy` and implement `EducatedGuessStrategy`
 - Extra Z dimension
+- Matrix based board/solver